The UEP project team invites you to register for the conference:

 - Participation, identities and power

 The Understanding Everyday Participation – Articulating Cultural Values project thanks everyone who submitted abstracts for the conference.
-We aim to communicate results as soon as possible.

 To contact us please email email@example.com.